Peer review and collaboration with other writers is an asset for prompting new ideas and quality writing.

 With practice, you’ll get to a point where every critique is welcome because you know it will enhance your overall results.

-If you’re serious about improving your writing skills fast, you’d be wise to join or put together your own peer review group.
+If you’re serious about improving your writing skills fast, you’d be wise to join or put together your own peer review group for writing, either online or in person.
 Here are some tips to get you started:

 - Attend live events.
-That way, you connect face-to-face with the people who can form a targeted peer review group.
+Whether they’re in person or virtual, you’ll have the opportunity to connect with people who can form a targeted peer review group.

 - Join writing clubs in your community.